 The Philadelphia Story: The Begininning

-Real-life socialite Helen Hope Montgomery was Philip Barry’s initial inspiration for the Tracy Lord character.
-But early in the writing process, it became clear to Barry that his Tracy Lord was an awful lot like Katharine Hepburn.
-And when Barry shared his play proposal with Kate, what she saw in Tracy Lord was a chance to show the public a softer side of herself, a chance to literally be humbled on stage:
+Real-life socialite Helen Hope Montgomery was Philip Barry’s initial inspiration for Tracy Lord, the heroine of The Philadelphia Story.
+But early in the writing process, it became clear to Barry that his Tracy Lord was a lot like Katharine Hepburn.
+When Barry shared his play proposal with Kate, what she saw in Tracy was a chance to show the public a softer side of herself, a chance to literally be humbled on stage:

 “Make her like me, but make her go all soft,”

-Kate instructed Barry as the two of them fleshed out the Tracy Lord character and plot line.
+Kate instructed Barry as the two of them fleshed out Tracy and the play’s plot line.
 The Philadelphia Story was, quite literally, tailor-made for Katharine Hepburn.

 The Philadelphia Story: Not Just Another Play